rust-lang/mdBook/README.md

 	"code": "..."
 }
 ```

-> **Note**: The hidden code lines feature has been entirely ripped out.
-Because I deemed it useless.

 [See supported languanges](/guide/src/format/theme/syntax-highlighting.md) for syntax highlighting.
 As well as the `lang` options for incoming client requests.